 Your Renters Insurance Agency

 Similarly, your landlord’s insurance does not cover injuries that happen on the property.
-That is where renters insurance come in.
+That is where renters insurance comes in.

 What Is Covered By A Renter’s Policy?

-A renter’s insurance policy, also known as “tenant’s insurance” is similar to homeowner’s insurance.
+A renter’s insurance policy, also known as tenants insurance is similar to homeowner’s insurance.
 The primary difference is that the policy is tailored to the needs of the tenant and can protect you from unexpected accidents in your home.
+Here are the various renters insurance coverage options:

 Personal Liability Protection (No-Fault Medical Coverage)